tylim88/Firelord/README.md

 💪🏻 handle object, array, array object, object array...and all kinds of type, regardless of the nesting level!

-🚀 All read and write operation are typed, query field path, field value, collection path, document path, everything is typed!
+🚀 The wrapper type all read and write operations; query field path, field value, collection path, document path, type everything!

-🔥 Automatically convert all value type to corresponding read type, write type and compare type(good at handling timestamp and field value).
+🔥 Automatically convert all value types to corresponding read types, write types and compare types (good at handling timestamp and field values).

-✋🏻 Not only it safeguards your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).
+✋🏻 Not only does it safeguard your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).

 💥 Even the seemly untyped-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is taken care of, EVERYTHING is typed, NO TYPE IS LEFT BEHIND!!

-✨ Api closely resemble firestore API, low learning curve.
+✨ API closely resembles firestore API, low learning curve.

-🌈 Strictly onetime setup per document.
+🌈 Strictly one-time setup per document.
 Once configured, you are ready.
 No more confusing setup in the future, simplicity at its finest.

 🐉 Zero dependencies.